William Small, ‘hero to journalism’ at CBS, NBC, dies at 93 - The Boston Globe

-During a six-decade career, Small supervised, guided and in some cases hired generations of some of the best-known reporters and anchors in television news, among them: Dan Rather, Eric Sevareid, Daniel Schorr, Connie Chung, Diane Sawyer, “60 Minutes” correspondents Ed Bradley and Lesley Stahl and “Face the Nation” anchor Bob Schieffer.
+During a six-decade career, Mr. Small supervised, guided, and in some cases hired generations of some of the best-known reporters and anchors in television news, among them: Dan Rather, Eric Sevareid, Daniel Schorr, Connie Chung, Diane Sawyer, “60 Minutes” correspondents Ed Bradley and Lesley Stahl, and “Face the Nation” anchor Bob Schieffer.

 Advertisement

-Small hired the current CBS News president, Susan Zirinsky, to her first job at the network when she was 20.
-She remembered Small as a “hero to journalism” and said, "every one of us carries Bill Small’s legacy with us — it’s the core to who we are as journalists.”
+Mr. Small hired the current CBS News president, Susan Zirinsky, to her first job at the network when she was 20.
+She remembered him as a “hero to journalism” and said, ‘‘every one of us carries Bill Small’s legacy with us — it’s the core to who we are as journalists.”

-Impressed by Small's work in Louisville, CBS executives hired him in 1962 to be assistant news director of the network's Washington bureau.
-He was promoted to bureau director within a year and "put together a TV News bureau the likes of which Washington had never known,” reporter Roger Mudd wrote in his 2009 book, “The Place to Be: Washington, CBS, and the Glory Days of Television News.”
+CBS executives hired him in 1962 to be assistant news director of the network’s Washington bureau.
+He was promoted to bureau director within a year and ‘‘put together a TV News bureau the likes of which Washington had never known,” reporter Roger Mudd wrote in his 2009 book, “The Place to Be: Washington, CBS, and the Glory Days of Television News.”

 Advertisement

-Early in his tenure, Small presided over the network's coverage of the 1963 assassination of President John F. Kennedy, scrambling cameras to the White House and Capitol Hill and turning a station wagon into a makeshift broadcast truck so they could get live pictures from Vice President Lyndon Johnson’s home.
+Early in his tenure, Mr. Small presided over the network’s coverage of the 1963 assassination of President Kennedy, scrambling cameras to the White House and Capitol Hill and turning a station wagon into a makeshift broadcast truck so they could get live pictures from Vice President Lyndon Johnson’s home.

-Small didn't leave the bureau for four days, “from the shooting to the burial,” he told The Associated Press in 2013.
-“When I finally got home, I asked my wife, `What was it like?′ She said, `There was no one on the streets.
+Mr. Small didn’t leave the bureau for four days, “from the shooting to the burial,” he told the Associated Press in 2013.
+“When I finally got home, I asked my wife, ‘What was it like?’
+She said, ‘There was no one on the streets.
 Everyone was watching television.’”

-There would be others on Small's watch, including clashes over civil rights legislation, bitter divides over the Vietnam War and the 1972 Watergate break-in that prompted myriad legal and journalistic inquiries into President Richard Nixon's involvement and ultimately led to his resignation.
+There would be other major stories on Mr. Small’s watch, including clashes over civil rights legislation, bitter divides over the Vietnam War, and the 1972 Watergate break-in that prompted myriad legal and journalistic inquiries into President Nixon’s involvement and ultimately led to his resignation.

 Advertisement